-Unigine Syncker uses Interpolated Snapshots (IS) to tackle with the problem of lost packets between the master and slaves.
+Unigine Syncker uses Interpolated Snapshots (IS) to tackle with the problem of lost packets.
 It works by taking two old, but known positions and interpolating the object between them.
 It is accomplished by having a buffer of received positions and rotations, along with the time they represent.
-We usually take our current local time minus some predefined amount — interpolation period (40 ms by default), then go into our buffer, find the two indices that are just before and just after this time and interpolate.
+We usually take our current local time minus some predefined amount - interpolation period (40 ms by default), then go into our buffer, find the two indices which are just before and just after this time and interpolate.

 If we don't have a received position and rotation for the time we're looking for, the extrapolation (guessing) is used.
-It also has a limited time — extrapolation period (200 ms by default).
-If the extrapolation period is over but there are still no packets received, all objects will freeze.
+It also has a limited time - extrapolation period (200 ms by default).
+If the extrapolation period is over, but there are still no packets received and all objects will freeze.

-In most cases, this method provides a very accurate representation of the world to each slave, as in general only already known positions of remote objects are rendered and in rare cases the system will try to extrapolate (guess) where an object is.
+In most cases this method provides a very accurate representation of the world to each of the slaves, as in general only already known positions of the remote objects are rendered and in rare cases the system will try to extrapolate (guess) where an object is.
 This, however, comes at a cost, as we always render 40 ms (interpolation period) behind current time, so that new packets have time to arrive with data.

-The scene contains static and dynamic objects, and "dynamic" doesn't mean that the object's states are changed constantly.
-Taking this into account, Syncker uses the following strategy:
+The scene contains static and dynamic objects, and "dynamic" doesn't mean that object's states are changed constantly.
+Taking this into account Syncker uses the following strategy:

-- For dynamic objects, synchronization packets are sent only when their state has changed.
+- for dynamic objects the packets are sent only when their state has changed.

 Moreover, Syncker offers you a flexible customization of the whole synchronization process, based on custom user TCP/UDP messages.
 Instead of sending the whole bunch of transformation data for objects that can only be rotated or sending huge amounts of transformation data for all parts of complex objects, when their positions can be determined using just a handful of simple parameters, you can send a single quaternion or a set of parameters.